kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multi-Model-AI.md

 ## Example

 Energy-trading system:
-Time-series model forecasts prices.
+Time-series model forecasts prices
-LLM summarizes market news.
+LLM summarizes market news
-Optimization model recommends trades.
+Optimization model recommends trades
 Each model focuses on what it does best

 > Concrete examples illustrate how abstract concepts apply in practice.
 Studying both successes and failures reveals patterns worth emulating or avoiding.